scottrbailey/WLED-Utils/sp511e_wled.md

 We'll start by figuring out what port our CP2102 is on.
 Plug the CP2102 in to your USB port then open Device Manager.
 Expand the "Ports (COM & LPT)" section and note the port for the Silicone Labs CP210x device.
 Mine happens to be COM4.
 Now open a Power Shell or CMD window and change directory to where you downloaded the WLED firmware to and type in the following command.
-Be sure to replace COM4 with whatever your port is.
+Be sure to replace COM4 with whatever your port is and the correct name for your firmware.

-`esptool.py -p COM4 write_flash 0x0 SP511E.bin`
+`esptool.py -p COM4 write_flash 0x0 WLED_0.13.3_sp511e.bin`

 If you have the pogo clip, and the SP511E is attached, you can hit enter right away.
 But if you are using the long-pin headers that need held in place, type the command but do not hit enter.
 Unplug the CP2102 from your USB port, position the clip